Low Histamine Ginger, Lychee & Coconut Black Rice Pudding

 - 3-5 fresh mango slices

-- In a medium pan bring rice and water to a boil then reduce and cover and cook for approximately 25- 30 minutes.
+- In a medium pan bring rice and water to a boil then reduce and cover and cook for approximately 25- 30 minutes or until all the water is absorbed.

-- While rice is cooking, heat coconut oil in a medium pan then grate and cook ginger for a few minutes then add in coconut milk while reserving 3-4 tbsp for serving, if desired).
+- While rice is cooking, heat coconut oil in a medium pan then grate and cook ginger for a few minutes.

-- Add in approximately 3 tbsp of lychee juice to sweeten then bring to a boil, reduce and cover until most of the liquid is absorbed.
+- Add in approximately 3 tbsp of lychee juice to sweeten and cooked ginger then bring to a boil.

 - Remove from heat and in a large bowl spoon rice then top with 2-3 sliced lychees, mango and reserved coconut milk.